Time of Love: Plot

-Young Gozal whose husband is a taxi driver has an affair with a young blond shoeshine boy.
-One day an old man who can’t hear well is recording the bird’s songs when he hears what they say to each other.
-So he finds out about their affair and tells everything to Gozal’s black-haired husband.
-The black–haired kills the young blond boy and injures Gozal and then surrenders himself to the court.
-He is sentenced to death and is thrown into the sea as he chooses.
+Young Gozal, whose husband is a taxi driver, has an affair with a young blond shoeshine boy.
+One day an old man who is hard of hearing is recording birds' songs when he hears what they say to each other.
+So he finds out about their affair and tells everything to Gozal's black-haired husband.
+The black–haired man kills the young blond boy and injures Gozal and then surrenders himself to the court.
+He is sentenced to death and is thrown into the sea as is preferred execution method.
 Gozal commits suicide in her regular meeting place.